KennyChukwuebuka/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 This is 0x07.
-C - Even more pointers, arrays and strings
+C - Even more pointers, arrays and strings and is great